git-ecosystem/git-credential-manager/docs/generic-oauth.md

 example `@` becomes `%40`.

-By default GCM uses the value `OAUTH-USER` unless specified in the remote URL, or overriden using the `credential.<HOST>.oauthDefaultUserName` configuration.
+By default GCM uses the value `OAUTH-USER` unless specified in the remote URL, or overridden using the `credential.<HOST>.oauthDefaultUserName` configuration.

 #### Include client authentication in headers